 We are well aware of, and closely monitor, the political and security situation in Afghanistan.
 UNE believes that the overall security situation does not prevent people from returning to Afghanistan.
 We assess each person's need for protection on a case-by-case basis.

 All our information on Afghanistan indicates that, since August 2021, there has been a big drop in the number of violent incidents linked to conflict and in civilians accidentally caught up in such events.
 For example, there is a very low chance of getting caught in crossfire.
-The main security threat facing both the Taliban and ordinary Afghans right now comes from terror attacks by Daesh, also known as ISKP (Islamic State Khorasan Province).
-UNE is also aware of scattered resistance groups in certain regions that carry out attacks against the Taliban.
-However, no group poses a genuine challenge to the Taliban.
-There is also no evidence to suggest a significant rise in overall violence or conflict levels in the near future that would seriously impact civilians.
+The most significant security threats currently facing both the Taliban and the Afghan civilian population are terrorist attacks carried out by the Salafist group ISKP (Islamic State Khorasan Province), as well as an ongoing armed conflict with Pakistan.
+UNE is also aware of scattered resistance groups in certain provinces that carry out attacks against the Taliban.
+However, no group constitutes a genuine challenge to the Taliban.
+There is likewise nothing to indicate that the overall level of violence and conflict will increase significantly in the near future in a way that would have serious consequences for the civilian population.

 We use many different sources.
 Much of the information we use has been collected by Landinfo, a unit that prepares reports on topics that are important to the UDI and UNE.
 Recommendations from the United Nations High Commissioner for Refugees (UNHCR) (external link) are also important.
 We read reports from the European Union Agency for Asylum (EUAA) (external link) and the United Nations Assistance Mission in Afghanistan (UNAMA) (external link) and analyses from the Afghanistan Analysts Network (external link), among others.
 We also keep up-to-date with reports in the media and from other organisations.

-In many cases, it is crucial to ascertain the individual's identity.
-We dedicate a lot of resources to assessing and clarifying identity.
+In many cases, it is crucial to ascertain the individual’s identity.
+We devote considerable resources to this process, including assessing the age of those who claim to be minors.